fplonka/git-cluster/README.md

 ## Description

 Visualize file relationships in a Git repository as an interactive 2D plot using GPU-accelerated multidimensional scaling (MDS).
-Files frequently modified together in commits are positioned closely in the visualization.
+Each file is represented by a dot, and files frequently modified together in commits are positioned closely in the visualization.

 ### Example visualisations